adigee1011/M2-B6/README.md

 What language constructions do you use for iterating over object properties and array items?
 What is the event loop?
 What is the difference between call stack and task queue?
-What are the differences between ES6 classes and ES5 function constructors?